1893 SAFA season: Adelaide and Eastbourne Junior Club Merger

 The annual meeting of the Eastbourne Football Club was held on March 17, and the secretary in his report stated that they had attained the premiership of the City and Suburban Football Association for 1892, having; played 15 matches, won 12, and drawn 3.
 During the business a discussion took place as to joining the senior Association, and resulted in a sub-committee being elected to work the matter up by the next meeting.

-The Football Club which were Premiers in 1886, and joined in 1885 after a merger of North Adelaide Juniors and North Park from the Adelaide and Suburban Association, would merge with the Eastbourne Football Club 1891 and 1892 Premiers of the City and Suburban Association for the 1893 Season.
-This would be the Adelaide Club last season as they would resign from the senior Association before the commencement of the 1894 Season.
+The Football Club, which were Premiers in 1886, and had joined in 1885 after a merger of North Adelaide Juniors and North Park from the Adelaide and Suburban Association, merged with the Eastbourne Football Club, 1891 and 1892 Premiers of the City and Suburban Association, for the 1893 Season.
+This would be the Adelaide Club's last season as they resigned from the senior Association before the commencement of the 1894 season and folded.